All candidates for the designation, Certified Specialist in Family Mediation, “FDRP Med.,” must satisfy the following requirements:

 - Candidates may apply up to 40 hours of simulated experience gained through an approved Practicum towards their 100 hour requirement.

-- Following receipt of the online application, the applicant will receive a writing assignment to be submitted within a determined amount of time.
+- Following receipt of the online application, the applicant may be required to provide a writing assignment within a determined amount of time.

 - The FDRIO Mediation Certification Committee, the “Committee,” may meet with candidates to determine their competency as family mediators.
 Candidates will sign a Consent permitting the Committee to make inquiries of others concerning family mediations conducted by them.
 The Committee may ask candidates to complete an assessment/role play for this purpose.

 - Candidates who already hold a professional designation as a certified or accredited family mediator from FMC, OAFM, and/or ADRIO are exempted from the foregoing education/training and experience requirements.